 We began by reading all about what God does for us and then followed it with Jesus’ reminder that all we do for the least, we actually do for Him.

-Is it just me, or do the Works of Mercy not seem as, I don’t know, “spiritual” when they are just a part of our everyday life?
+Is it just me, or do the Works of Mercy not seem as, I don’t know, “spiritual” when they are just a part of our everyday life, in our ordinary homes, doing our ordinary things?

 If we performed them in the local homeless shelter on a cold, winter’s day or with our Church ministries and programs or even as an adventurous missionary in a faraway land!
-Now you’re talking!
+Now you’re speaking my servant love language!

 Who volunteers to clean the church, work in the soup kitchen or hold babies in the daycare, but when called to do those same things at home, well, we can get a touch grumpy.
 Just me?
 Figures.